 Available as a Free Standing Elective

 This module introduces criminology as a discipline and equips students with the skills needed to study the subject successfully at university level.
 Early lectures and tutorials are concerned with the development and current scope of the discipline of criminology, and with the development of basic study, research, writing and referencing skills.
 Later on the focus shifts to the development of different theoretical approaches in criminology, and to their respective strengths and weaknesses as ways of understanding particular types of crime.
-The module also contains a number of lectures and tutorials dedicated to issues of measurement in criminology and some basic numerical concepts such as the idea of a 'rate'.
+The module also contains a number of lectures and tutorials dedicated to issues of measurement in criminology.
 The production of crime statistics is considered along with alternative ways of measuring crime, such as the use of victimization surveys and self-report studies.
 In addition to traditional lectures, learning activities in sessions for all students include the use of an electronic voting system to stimulate discussion, encourage active learning, identify learning needs and provide feedback to students on their progress.
 Other sessions involve the self, peer and tutor assessment of written work.
 Tutorial activities include specially designed exercises, group discussions and presentations.
 Use will also be made of the University's virtual learning environment (KLE) to give access to a range of learning resources and facilitate online discussions.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/cri-10010/lists